Challenger RP2040 SD/RTC Datasheet

 - GPIO9 is the SD Card chip select signal (#CS)

 In addition to the described signals a card detect signal is also connected to the connector.
 When this signal is logically low a card has been inserted and when it is high the card has been removed.

 - D14/GPIO13 card detect (Has a weak external pull (220K) up for low power consumption).

 Real time clock (RTC)

 In order to be able to accurately time stamp logged entries we have included a MCP79410 RTC on board.
 The MCP79410 Real-Time Clock/Calendar tracks time using internal counters for hours, minutes, seconds, days, months, years, and day of week.
 Alarms can be configured on all counters up to and including months.
 For usage and configuration, the MCP79410

 supports I2C communications up to 400 kHz.

-The RTC also contains 64 bytes of battery backed up SRAM as well as a 1Kbyte EEPROM that is easily accessed over the I2C bus.
+The RTC also contains 64 bytes of battery backed up SRAM as well as 128 bytes of EEPROM that is easily accessed over the I2C bus.